 - Best for flat cash back rates: Petal® Visa® Credit Card

-- Best for credit building: Capital One® Platinum Credit Card
+- Best for credit building with responsible use: Capital One® Platinum Credit Card

 - Best for students: Discover it® Student Cash Back